AFCON 2025: No More Delays in Super Eagles’ Bonuses, Says Uzoka-Anite

 Ndubuisi Francis in Abuja

-The Federal Government assured Thursday that it had successfully streamlined administrative processes relating to the payment of bonuses for the national team, Super Eagles, in the ongoing African Cup of Nations (AFCON) in Morocco.
+The federal government assured yesterday that it had successfully streamlined administrative processes relating to the payment of bonuses for the national team, Super Eagles, in the ongoing African Cup of Nations (AFCON) in Morocco.

 Minister of State for Finance, Dr. Doris Uzoka-Anite, gave the assurance in a post in her official X handle, while addressing concerns over delayed payments to members of the national football team.